 "Even though activated charcoal is very porous and can bind toxic substances in the gastrointestinal tract, it isn't absorbed by your body," she explains.
-"So unless activated charcoal actually encounters toxins in your gastrointestinal tract before they are absorbed in the small intestine, it isn't likely to rid your body of toxins."
+"So unless activated charcoal actually encounters toxins in your gastrointestinal tract, it isn't likely to rid your body of toxins."

 In other words, a detox it is not.
 What's more, the ingredient could actually have a negative effect on your health.